-Take a break from the busyness of life, from the concrete jungle, from cellphones and video games…..and unplug in Blairsville GA, part of the Chattahoochee National Forest.
+Take a break from the busyness of life, from the concrete jungle, from cellphones and video games…..and unplug in Blairsville, Georgia, part of the Chattahoochee National Forest.

 Take the #urbanchallenge, and unplug today.
 Reconnect with your family.
 Sometimes slow is just the perfect speed.
 We’ve got dozens of ways for you to turn off the noise, and revive that close family feeling.

 Helton Creek Falls.
 Helton Creek gets my vote for best family-friendly waterfall in Georgia.
 It’s only a short walk from the parking lot, and the lower falls offer plenty of flat sandy surface for younger kids to play in.
 We regularly visit, and can easily spend an entire day here.
 Don’t skip the view of the upper falls, too.

 Insider Tip: You can slide on the rocks in the lower falls, and older kiddos will love the swimming hole offered at the base of the upper falls!

 Take a Ride with A Step Above Stables.
 Breathtaking stables at A Step Above offer the perfect opportunity for a family trail ride.
 We love that they are open everyday of the year (except Christmas.)
 You can pick three different levels of trail riding, ranging from $35-60 per person (1 or 2 hours,) and there are pony rides for little ones.

 Guided tours lead you through the mountains and around gorgeous Lake Nottley.
 Another reason to love them?
 Heavier riders and young children can be accommodated!
 We recommend a reservation.

 Blood Mountain.
 Blood Mountain is one of my favorite north Georgia mountain hikes for families.
 The views are unmatched.
 Kids will adore the boulders and the AT shelter along the route.
 It’s a moderate hike, but well worth the effort.
 You might even run into an AT hiker or two (so maybe pack a few extra candy bars to hand out.)